Ymmy833y/dbml-relationalizer/README.md

 npm link  # Global installation
 ```

-After installation, you can use the `relation2dbml` command in your terminal/command line.
+After installation, you can use the `relation2dbml` command in your terminal or command line.

 ---